 Talk with your healthcare provider about how to prepare for pregnancy in terms of your health and wellness, which includes learning the status of your vaccines and updating them if necessary, as well as inquiring about what prenatal vitamins you'll want to start taking.

 If you're a smoker, you definitely want to quit, and you'll want to be very thoughtful about your alcohol consumption.

-If your partner is male, there are important preconception steps he can take as well, like managing stress and alcohol consumption, quitting smoking, and seeing a health care provider to make sure he's in good physical health.
+If your partner has sperm, there are important preconception steps he can take as well, like managing stress and alcohol consumption, quitting smoking, and seeing a health care provider to make sure he's in good physical health.

 If you're in a heterosexual relationship, you could "just do it," but in order to conceive, you'll want to plan it around your fertile window, or the time you have the best chance of getting pregnant.
 This is called timed intercourse, and it's where tracking your ovulation comes into play.

 The likelihood of conceiving when you're having timed intercourse depends on how old you are, as well as the health of your fallopian tubes and uterus, and (if you have a partner with sperm) if your partner has any issues with reproductive organs.